"League of Legends": Top 5 Kill Steal (KS) Champions

 Note: To be fair, a fed Karthus is deadly, so perhaps it is in your team's best interest to let you get fed.
 Still, it's a bit obnoxious to try to deliberately KS in such a way.

 The last member of our quintet of KSing champions is one of the first to join the League of Legends.
 While Season 3 hasn't been kind to Ashe's early game (power creep has had a detrimental effect as well), she still has a good amount of utility if you know how to use her effectively.
 But, we're here to talk about KSing potential, right?
-So, what's the next best thing to an ultimate that hits all enemies at infinite range?
-How about an ult that hits one enemy at infinite range?
+So, what's the next best thing to an ultimate that hits all enemies at the infinite range?
+How about an Ult that hits one enemy at the infinite range?

 That's Ashe's Enchanted Crystal Arrow in a nutshell.
 Wait, is that Nidalee going to get that gank?
 ECA coming up!
 Could that be my Miss Fortune gearing up to get a triple?
 Hmm, let's see if I can at least make that a double instead?

 The griefing possibilities are endless, and limited in part only by the fact that Ashe wants to build attack damage and attack speed and ECA scales off of ability power.

 In conclusion, the five champions I have listed seem to have the greatest amount of KS potential, at least in my book.
 I feel the need to mention that you should actually not make a habit of KSing to grief other people, since:

 - Griefing is bad and bannable (don't do to others as you would do to yourself).

 - You will lose games you may have won, just to be spiteful and a Troll.

 Don't be that person.
 Rise above the KSing!

 Note: Ok, you'll still fear the trolls that drop out of games, the ones that throw themselves on turrets to intentionally feed, and the ones that badmouth everyone and their own mother.
 But, at least you won't have to worry about your feed getting stolen if you can secure them!